 Cargo Reporting and Control Procedures

-24. Before or upon arrival of the goods in Canada, the rail carrier transmits by EDI, form A1 Train Report Inward, identifying shipments for which CBSA have received and accepted cargo details.
+18. Before or upon arrival of the goods in Canada, the rail carrier may submit form A1 Train Report Inward, identifying shipments for which CBSA have received and accepted cargo details.
 Rail crew must also report to CBSA.

-27. If CBSA is releasing the goods from a railway-operated sufferance warehouse, the release notification message (RNS) or manifest forward notice will be the agent’s authority to release the shipment to the consignee.
+21. If CBSA is releasing the goods from a railway-operated sufferance warehouse, the release notification message (RNS) or manifest forward notice will be the warehouse operator’s authority to release the shipment to the consignee.